History

 The location of the abbey in the backwaters of Nysa Kłodzka exposed it to constant floods, the first of which was registered in 1359.
 Despite this, the fourteenth century was a period of prosperity for the abbey.
 At that time, the Cistercians of Kamieniec obtained numerous privileges from the rulers, developed craft activities and derived income from trade.
 They also incorporated the majority of patron churches, obtaining a significant income from them.

 Period of prosperity ended in the fifteenth century, when the abbey twice, in 1426 and 1428, was invaded by the Hussites, then the Hungarians, and subsequent destruction were caused by floods that occurred in 1496 and 1501.
-As a result of these invasions, not only monastic goods, but also the convent itself suffered.
+As a result of these invasions, not only monastic goods, but also the community itself suffered.
 The number of monks decreased from around eighty in 1359 to around sixty in 1426 and only fourteen in 1463.
 In 1524, the Kamieniec monastery suffered due to a large fire, which destroyed some buildings and delayed the renovation works.

 The next period in which the abbey fell into decline was the Thirty Years War.
 The abbey and its properties were devastated and plundered by armies.
 In addition, the monks were forced to lodge Saxon troops, as well as to pay money for the construction of trenches and fortifications near Bardo.
 Additionally, in 1633, the plague broke out and hunger prevailed because of high prices.

-Frederick Steiner, Augustine Neudeck, and Gerard Woywoda continued reconstruction and rebuilding.
+The abbot Simon III Rudiger, who arrived from Lubiąż, rebuilt the monastery goods and spiritual life.
+In the second half of the 17th century the church was renovated and a comprehensive rebuilding of the Baroque abbey began.
+A new brewery, bakery, tavern and grange were also established, and a monastery library was created.
+Simon‘s successors: Frederick Steiner, Augustine Neudeck, and Gerard Woywoda continued reconstruction and rebuilding.
 The period of prosperity ended with the advent of the Silesian Wars.
 The high taxed monastery began falling into debt, almost reaching bankruptcy.
 In addition, the functioning was difficult because of the Habsburgs interference to the religious life and the selection of abbots.
 In 1807, the Napoleonic army was stationed in Kamieniec, furthermore charging the monastery.
 In 1810, the Prussian king Frederick William III issued a secular edict that liquidated the abbey.
 The monks were sent to work in diocesan parishes, and the monastic goods were dispersed and devastated.
 In 1817 a fire broke out in the monastery, as a result of which some of the rooms were destroyed.
 During World War II, the monastery and church were the largest storehouse of art and archives in Silesia.
 Since the end of the war, the post-Cistercian temple has been a parish church.
 In the surviving buildings of the monastery, a branch of the State Archives was established, and in the economic facilities a breeding center.

 Architecture